Where To Use Large Format Tile For Unique Designs

 Marble

-Modern white marble kitchen with large format tile floors, gray cabinets and blue high chairs
+Modern white marble kitchen with quartz tile, gray cabinets and blue high chairs

 When choosing these tiles or slabs, you should evaluate the material for any uneven spots that could necessitate extra sealing to prevent stains owing to its porous quality.
 See more marble flooring designs here.